Our members want to save the environment!

 However, it’s not all doom and gloom when it comes to the future.
 Kids are most excited about the new technology that is set to emerge (49%), followed by the possibility of time travel (26%) and then driverless cars (10%).
 Similarly, children are very optimistic about how long they will live with nearly two thirds (62%) of children believing they will be enjoying life over the age of 100 and 17% believing they’ll live to 200!

-Over a third (37%) of children think that we will be living on another planet in future, and just over a tenth (13%) each think we’ll be underground or floating in the air in a pod.
-However, the most uplifting findings from the research found that children of today’s biggest want for the future is a cure for cancer – with 59% saying so, above the ability for tourists to travel to space (18%).
+Over a third (37%) of children think that we will be living on another planet in future, and just over a tenth (13%), each thinks we’ll be underground or floating in the air in a pod.
+However, the most uplifting findings from the research found that children of today’s biggest want for the future are a cure for cancer – with 59% saying so, above the ability for tourists to travel to space (18%).

 Carey Ann Dodah, Director of Curriculum Strategy at Explore Learning says: “This research has been very enriching as it shows just how much children of the UK care about the health of planet earth and understand the importance of looking after it for their children – and their children’s children!
 We chose to theme this year’s National Young Writers’ Awards around ‘the future’ because it opens up so much potential for a child’s imagination.
 Their characters could be living in space, travelling back in time, working with robots, who knows?
 The opportunities are endless and we cannot wait to read the entries!”